Plan for Bare Metal Solution

 - The Google Cloud project ID that you are using with your Bare Metal Solution environment.

 - The IP ranges that you intend to use in your Bare Metal Solution environment.
-For example, an internal IP range for communication with you Google Cloud environment and an internal IP range for use only within the Bare Metal Solution environment.
+For example, the client IP address range used for communication between your Google Cloud and Bare Metal Solution environments, and the private IP address range used for services and devices within the Bare Metal Solution environment.

-- The bandwidth, in 1 Gb increments, that you need between your Google Cloud environment and your Bare Metal Solution environment.
+- The bandwidth, in 1 Gbps increments, that you need between your Google Cloud environment and your Bare Metal Solution environment.